dbos-inc/dbos-docs/docs/python/reference/cli.md

     - "fastapi run"
 ```

-DBOS Cloud uses this command as an entrypoint to start your app.
+DBOS Cloud executes this command to start your app.

 ### dbos migrate